eth-clients/goerli/README.md

 You can connect Geth to Görli using the genesis provided in this repository:

+Note on Bootnodes:
+You can connect to the bootnodes by copying `./geth/static-nodes.json` into the data directory (commonly .ethereum) and then run the steps below.

 ```
 geth init ./geth/goerli.genesis
 geth --networkid 6284